YoungEun Kim

 The all available vowel sounds excerpted from Sophia’s answer above provide the lyrics for this piece: A, E, I, O, and U.

 5. It is difficult to distinguish gender when listening to certain non-verbal sounds, such as whistling or tongue-clicking.
 These sounds produced with the mouth, unless accompanied by speech or singing, typically do not convey gender.
-In this piece, the vocalist is encouraged to incorporate a variety of non-speech sounds, such as whistling, tongue clicking, kissing, and sucking through teeth, among others.
+In this piece, the vocalists sing not only with their singing voices but also by incorporating a variety of sounds produced through the mouth and vocal cords.

 6. The voices heard in this piece may not sound inherently feminine or may be perceived as forcedly feminine.
 Some may interpret that the vocalist attempts to represent the current sonic world of AI technology, which is far from gender-neutral and has tended to develop machines that reinforce the metaphor of female presence.
 Others may view this composition as a commentary on how machines learn and extend human bias, responding in a human voice.
 Still, others may perceive that the voices present an awkward human version of “Q,” the genderless voice created in 2019 to counter AI gender bias.